Old Testament vs New Testament System [podcast]

 “OT is the promise.
 NT is the fulfillment of that promise.”
 A.

-In short, the Old Testament records the fall of mankind while promising prophetically of the coming Messiah to fulfill those glorious promises in order to save and in culmination make ready a people who will be the Messiah King’s bride and be also with the Father in His New Jerusalem palatial abode (Revelation 21).
+In short, the Old Testament records the fall of mankind while promising prophetically of the coming Messiah to fulfill those glorious promises in order to save and in culmination make ready a people for the Messiah King’s bride and be also with the Father in His New Jerusalem palatial abode (Revelation 21).

 QUESTION ASKED FROM A LAW-KEEPER WHO WAS ACTUALLY GENUINELY SEEKING THE TRUTH: